 The Master of Occupational Therapy Program (MOT) consists of:

-Graduates of the program will be eligible to sit for the national certification examination for the Occupational Therapy Assistant administered by the National Board for Certification in Occupational Therapy (NBCOT).
+Graduates of the program will be eligible to sit for the national certification examination for the Occupational Therapist administered by the National Board for Certification in Occupational Therapy (NBCOT).

 After successful completion of this examination, the individual will be an Occupational Therapist Registered (OTR).
 Many states require licensure in order to practice; however, the majority of state licenses are usually based on the results of the NBCOT Certification Examination.